CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization

 \firstsection{Introduction}

 Deep learning now enables many of our everyday technologies.
 Its continued success and potential application in diverse domains has attracted immense interest from students and practitioners who wish to learn and apply this technology.
 However, many beginners find it challenging to take the first step in studying and understanding deep learning concepts.
 For example, convolutional neural networks (CNNs), a foundational deep learning model architecture, is often one of the first and most widely used models that students learn.
 CNNs are often used in image classification, achieving state-of-the-art performance \cite{lecunDeepLearning2015}.
 However, through interviews with deep learning instructors and a survey of past students, we found that even for this ``introductory'' model, it can be challenging for beginners to understand how inputs (e.g., image data) are transformed into class predictions.
 This steep learning curve stems from CNN's complexity, which typically leverages many computational layers to reach a final decision.
-Within a CNN, there are many types of network layers, each with a different structure and underlying mathematical operations.
-A student who wants to learn about CNNs needs to develop a mental model of not only how each layer operates, but also how different layers together affect data transformation.
-Therefore, one of the main challenges in learning about CNNs is the intricate interplay between \textit{low-level mathematical operations} and \textit{high-level integration} of such operations within the network.
+Within a CNN, there are many types of network layers (e.g., fully-connected, convolutional, activation), each with a different structure and underlying mathematical operations.
+Thus, a student needs to develop a mental model of not only how each layer operates, but also how to choose different layers that work together to transform data.
+Therefore, a key challenge in learning about CNNs is the intricate interplay between \textit{low-level mathematical operations} and \textit{high-level integration} of such operations within the network.

 \textbf{Key challenges in designing learning tools for CNNs.} There is a growing body of research that uses interactive visualization to explain the complex mechanisms of modern machine learning algorithms, such as TensorFlow Playground \cite{smilkovDirectManipulationVisualizationDeep2017} and GAN Lab \cite{kahngGANLabUnderstanding2019}, which help students learn about dense neural networks and generative adversarial networks (GANs) respectively.
 Regarding CNNs, some existing visualization tools focus on demonstrating the high-level model structure and connections between layers (e.g., Harley's Node-Link Visualization \cite{harleyInteractiveNodeLinkVisualization2015a}), while others focus on explaining the low-level mathematical operations (e.g., Karpathy's interactive CNN demo \cite{karpathyConvNetJSMNISTDemo2016}).
 There is no visual learning tool that explains and connects CNN concepts from both levels of abstraction.
 This interplay between global model structure and local layer operations has been identified as one of the main obstacles to learning deep learning models, as discussed in \cite{smilkovDirectManipulationVisualizationDeep2017} and corroborated from our interviews with instructors and student survey. \tool{} aims to bridge this critical gap.